superosku/oskuRTS/README.md

  - Unit collision detection with other units and the map
  - Selecting units
  - Path finding for selected group
+ - Drawing graphics for units
+ - Different teams and separate colors for teams units
+ - Units attacking other team units
  - Much more

 Todo next

- - Drawing graphics for units
- - Fix issues with path finding and large unit groups behaving funnyly
+ - Units dying
  - Different kind of units
- - Different teams and separate colors for teams units
- - Units attacking other team units
+ - Buildings
+ - Resource gathering
+ - Unit building